 The snow swirled around him, a white curtain closing in.
 He whistled again, a long, piercing call.
 A neigh, full of recognition, answered from the distance.
 His horse was fast approaching.
 He waited, his furrowed brow loosening as the horse emerged from the swirling snow.
 He ran a hand along its neck, feeling the warmth of its coat beneath the falling snow.
 "Good girl," he whispered, a connection passing between them.
 The horse nuzzled his hand in return.
 He mounted, the familiar feel of the saddle comforting.
 A gentle squeeze of his legs, and the horse leaped into a gallop, their journey continuing.

-He felt a phantom ache in his shoulder.
-He opened his jacket, revealing the stark contrast of blood against his vest.
-He touched the wound gingerly, expecting to find torn flesh, but instead found scarred skin.
-The pain was minimal, a ghost of its former intensity.
+He felt a phantom ache in his shoulder, a lingering throbbing fading his body.
+Instinctively, he opened his jacket, revealing the stark contrast of red blood clinging against his vest.
+He touched the wound gingerly, expecting to find torn flesh, but instead only scarred skin.
+Yet another story I may never remember, he thought.
+He touched the scarred area, nothing, The pain was gone, a ghost of its former intensity.

 Up the path, A signpost, half-buried in snow, appeared in the distance.
 The man reigned in his horse to a slow walk and peered over the sign: